Ralph Fiennes: 1993–2004: Breakthrough and acclaim

-2000s
+2005–2011: Harry Potter and stardom

-In 2005, Fiennes starred in Fernando Meirelles's The Constant Gardener acting alongside Rachel Weisz.
+In 2005, Fiennes starred in Fernando Meirelles's The Constant Gardener, a film based off the 2001 novel of the same name by John le Carré acting alongside Rachel Weisz.
 The film is set in Kenya.
-It was filmed in part with the actual residents of the slums of Kibera and Loiyangalani.
+It was filmed in part with residents from the slums of Kibera and Loiyangalani.
 The film received critical acclaim in particular for Fiennes and Weisz's performances.
+Todd McCarthy of Variety wrote that "Fiennes does some of his finest screen acting" in the film.
 He received a British Academy Film Award nomination for Best Actor in a Leading Role.
 The situation affected the cast and crew to such an extent that they set up the Constant Gardener Trust to provide basic education for children of these villages.
 Fiennes is a patron of the charity.

 Fiennes is also a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.
 That same year, Fiennes voiced Lord Victor Quartermaine in the 2005 stop-motion animated comedy Wallace & Gromit: The Curse of the Were-Rabbit.
-The role saw him play a cruel upper class bounder who courts Lady Tottington (Helena Bonham Carter) and despises Wallace and Gromit.
+The role saw him play a cruel upper class bounder who courts Lady Tottington (Helena Bonham Carter) and despises Wallace & Gromit.

 Fiennes gained worldwide prominence for his portrayal as Lord Voldemort, the antagonist in the Harry Potter franchise.
 His first appearance was in the 2005 fantasy film Harry Potter and the Goblet of Fire.
 He returned to the role for three other films in the series: Harry Potter and the Order of the Phoenix (2007) and both Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011).
 In an interview with Empire magazine, Fiennes said his portrayal of Voldemort was an "instinctive, visceral, physical thing".
+In a 2024 interview with Collider, Fiennes expanded on playing the character saying, "When I play Voldemort, I'm trying to access something without empathy.
+It's about power and control and the manipulating of people for power.
+It's a real, almost erotic pleasure in how I can control you.
+I know I have the power to do it.
+You have no chance."